How to Take Care of Your Parents in Their Old Age

 3. Ensure Your Parents Medical, Social, Emotional, and Physical Needs Are Met

-Now that you’ve assessed your parents’ needs and made your home safe for them, it’s time to help meet their needs.
+Now that you’ve assessed your parents’ needs and made your home safe for them, it’s time to help meet their growing needs.

 - Social: Regardless of age, we all need opportunities to interact with others our own age.
 Help your parents find different ways to meet people and build relationships.